 Whenever individuals can be identified by their image, data protection legislation applies.
-In these situations, the rights of the individuals in the collection and use of their photographs must be respected - they must be informed when an identifiable image of them will be or has been captured, and a legal basis must be found before the image is used in any way.
+In these situations, the rights of the individuals for collection and use of their photographs must be respected - they must be informed when an identifiable image of them will be or has been captured, and a legal basis must be found before the image is used in any way.

-Photographs of individuals and posed groups: When taking photographs of a specific person that you might want to publish on the internet, you can use 'legitimate interest', 'consent' and 'contractual obligation' as your legal basis.
-Remember that consent can be withdrawn at any time and you will have to react accordingly.
+Photographs of individuals and posed groups: When taking photographs of a specific person, you should use 'legitimate interest' as your legal basis.